 Milton and Florence Krenz Mack Distinguished Professor Steven P. Segal's research interests include mental health and social policy, research methods, adult residential care, self-help mental health services, violence and mental illness.

-Professor Jennifer Skeem's research is designed to inform clinical and legal decision-making about people with emotional and behavioral problems.
+Professor Jennifer Skeem's research informs clinical and legal decision-making about people with emotional and behavioral problems.
 Specific topics include identifying factors that improve outcomes for offenders with serious mental illness, understanding psychopathic personality disorder and promoting prosocial behavior among juveniles at high risk for violence.